200 km/h in the Wrong Lane: Media portrayal

-When the music video of "All the Things She Said" was released in August 2002, it created an immediate media storm due to the lesbian kiss between the members.
-The subject matter caused universal controversy, with many media outlets calling it one of the most controversial videos to date.
+The music video of "All the Things She Said" was released in August 2002.
+The kiss between the duo was an immediately controversial, with many media outlets calling it one of the most controversial videos ever made.
 Media outlets, including MuchMusic, FHM Music TV, Virgin Media and The Guardian have regarded it as either a "sexy" or "controversial" music video.
-William Leith, a publicist from The Guardian, published a separate article on how lesbianism never fails to appeal upon men.
-Leith commented; "the BBC ban on tATu's video, the fact that their manager, Ivan Shapovalov, has said some dodgy things about his marketing strategies, and that Richard and Judy have advised people not to buy the record.
+William Leith from The Guardian wrote an article on "how lesbianism never fails to appeal upon men", commenting that; "the BBC ban on tATu's video, the fact that their manager, Ivan Shapovalov, has said some dodgy things about his marketing strategies, and that Richard and Judy have advised people not to buy the record.
 But the thing that really starts the conversation going is the mention of lesbianism."
-He revealed that "So, here we go again.
-Lesbians!
-Phwoar!
-Eyebrows are raised.
-Sly grins are exchanged.
-The subject, clearly, is fascinating to us.
-We approve of it."

 After their manager admitted to portraying the girls as lesbians to market their music and aimed t.A.T.u. to create a sexual imagery for men who enjoy pornography, media outlets had criticized him and t.A.T.u.
-Child protection charity had branded the group "disgusting and pathetic" and said that child pornography is not a laughing matter.
+Child safety charity Kidscape branded the group "disgusting and pathetic".
 ITV banned the video from its show CD:UK, as producer Tammy Hoyle responded "We could not show the video on CD:UK because it is not really suitable for children."
-Despite banning the video, the group performed the song on many live performances including MTV, Top of the Pops and many more.
+Despite banning the video, the group performed the song on many live performances including MTV and Top of the Pops.

-Reviews on the group's image were immensely harsh; AllMusic review for 200 km/h in the Wrong Lane labelled the band as a tawdry gimmick.
 A writer from The Daily Telegraph expressed the video as "clichéd", while it "titillating on a very base and adolescent level, only serves to cheapen the song's lyrical impact.
 The video is also a sign of how blurred the line between entertainment and exploitation has become".